Measuring gas fluxes in a flask system

 • Gas from a previous observation is carried into the current observation.

-Figure D‑3.
+Figure 5‑3.
 Example accumulation curves measured following a short analyzer loop purge using a port open to ambient (left) and measured immediately following an observation on another flask (right).
 In both cases, there is a small jump in concentration at the start of the observation due to carryover in the analyzer loop.

 The LI-8250 Multiplexer fits an exponential model to derive the flux.
 For fluxes where there is strong feedback with changes along the diffusion gradient, this model better estimates the real flux before chamber closure disturbed the diffusion gradient.
 The exponential model relies on measurement of ambient concentration prior to chamber closure.
 This is the concentration the flux is regressed to.

 In a flask system, the inherent carryover means the starting concentration does not necessarily represent the initial headspace concentration in the flask.
-Consequently, a sudden change is often observed some time into the observation, as shown in Figure D‑3.
+Consequently, a sudden change is often observed some time into the observation, as shown in Figure 5‑3.
 If this sudden change is not accounted for, it will impact the initial gas concentration estimate and, subsequently, the derived exponential flux.
-Analyzer loop carryover can be accounted for by configuring a prepurge time (see Configuring flask measurements).
+Analyzer loop carryover can be accounted for by configuring a pre-purge time (see Configuring flask measurements).

 For studies where mixing of gas between flasks is undesirable, a port can be dedicated as an analyzer loop purge.
 This will flush the analyzer loop with ambient (or user-conditioned) air between observations and will greatly reduce or eliminate flask-to-flask gas mixing.
 However, the air in the analyzer loop from the purge will still be carried over to the next flask observation.